mikenon/truecraft-dockerfile/README.md

     docker run -it --rm -p 25565:25565 -v /path/to/src:/src -v /path/to/target:/target  truecraft /start.sh build

+The build files should now be in /path/to/target.

 If you've already built TrueCraft and want to run it use:

     docker run -it --rm -p 25565:25565 -v /path/to/target:/target -v /path/to/data:/data truecraft /start.sh run

+If `/path/to/data` was empty it will now contain `config.yaml` and `world`.
+You can edit `config.yaml` and run the above command again.

 The example commands have used "-it --rm" to keep the output in the foreground and remove the container when it closes.
 If you want to run in the background replace them with "-d"

     docker run -d -p 25565:25565 ...